WesterosCraft/WesterosCTM/README.md

      the rule matches.
 If not provided, the row of the source image is used (row N in the source maps to row N in the substitution texture).
    - colOut: optional parameter indicating the 0-based column number in the provided substitution texture image to be used when the rule matches.
 If not provided, the column of the source image is used (column N in the source maps to column N in the substitution texture).
-   - patternWidth, patternHeight: option parameter that indicates that the outpot should be produced by looking up the texture based on the block position relative to a 'pattern' array in the conditional texture image - the pattern is at 'rowOut, colOut' to 'rowOut+patternHeight-1, colOut+patternWidth-1', and is used to select the replacement image.
+   - patternWidth, patternHeight: optional parameter that indicates that the outpot should be produced by looking up the texture based on the block position relative to a 'pattern' array in the conditional texture image - the pattern is at 'rowOut, colOut' to 'rowOut+patternHeight-1, colOut+patternWidth-1', and is used to select the replacement image.
+Setting these implies 'type' is 'pattern'.
+   - type: optional parameter for specifying an output mapping function.
+Support values include:
+      - pattern: output texture is determined using the 'westeros_pattern' type mapping, using the grid of 'patternWidth' width and
+        'patternHeight' height whose top left corder is at row 'rowCol' and column 'colOut' in the substitution texture image.
+      - vertical: output texture is determined using the 'westeros_vertical' type mapping, using the 2 x 2 grid whose top left corder is at row 'rowCol' and column 'colOut' in the substitution texture image.
+      - horizontal: output texture is determined using the 'westeros_horizontal' type mapping, using the 2 x 2 grid whose top left corder is at row 'rowCol' and column 'colOut' in the substitution texture image.

 On CTMs supporting this feature, the substitution texture image is provided as one additional file added to the 'textures' array
 (that is, one additional texture file, beyond whatever the given CTM would otherwise expect).